uvacw/inca/doc/tips_and_tricks.md

 ## Testing a scraper

-To test a scraper, it has to be placed into an object and run.
+To test a scraper, it has to be instantiated (so that you get an object); then, you can run the .run() method on this object.
 ```
 s = inca.scrapers.vlaanderen_scraper.vlaanderen(database=False)
 data = s.run()